RN and Rad Tech Salary, Degree, Benefits & Working Conditions in the United States

 work hands on with computers, salary, and

-on your feet, assisting patients by lifting
+feet, assisting patients by lifting them

-them onto the table, and the dangers of using
+onto the table, and the dangers of using

 the equipment incorrectly.